 SAGE Publishing disseminates high-quality research and engaged scholarship globally, and we are committed to diversity and inclusion in publishing.
 We encourage submissions from a diverse range of authors from across all countries and backgrounds.

-Only manuscripts of sufficient quality that meet the aims and scope of the Journal of Pacific Rim Psychology will be reviewed.
+Only manuscripts of sufficient quality that meet the aims and scope of Interpreting and Society: An Interdisciplinary Journal will be reviewed.
 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.

-The Journal of Pacific Rim Psychology may accept submissions of papers that have been posted on pre-print servers; please alert the Editorial Office when submitting (contact details are at the end of these guidelines) and include the DOI for the preprint in the designated field in the manuscript submission system.
+Interpreting and Society: An Interdisciplinary Journal may accept submissions of papers that have been posted on pre-print servers; please alert the Editorial Office when submitting (contact details are at the end of these guidelines) and include the DOI for the preprint in the designated field in the manuscript submission system.
 Authors should not post an updated version of their paper on the preprint server while it is being peer reviewed for possible publication in the journal.
 If the article is accepted for publication, the author may re-use their work according to the journal's author archiving policy.

 If your paper is accepted, you must include a link on your preprint to the final version of your paper.

-Journal of Pacific Rim Psychology is an open access, peer-reviewed journal.
+Interpreting and Society: An Interdisciplinary Journal is an open access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
+Publication costs of the journal are covered by Beijing Foreign Studies University.
 There is no charge for submitting a paper to the journal.

-There are no article processing charges (APC) to publish in the journal.
+There is no Article Processing Charge (APC) to publish in the journal.

-Before submitting your manuscript to the Journal of Pacific Rim Psychology, please ensure you have read the Aims & Scope.
+Before submitting your manuscript to Interpreting and Society: An Interdisciplinary Journal, please ensure you have read the Aims & Scope.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-The Journal of Pacific Rim Psychology utilizes a double-blind peer review process in which the reviewer and authors’ names and information are withheld from the other.
+Interpreting and Society: An Interdisciplinary Journal utilizes a double-blind peer review process in which the reviewer and authors’ names and information are withheld from the other.
 Reviewers may at their own discretion opt to reveal their names to the author in their review but our standard policy practice is for their identities to remain concealed.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
-Reviewers make comments to the author and recommendations to the Editors, who then make the final decision.
+Reviewers make comments to the author and recommendations to the Editors-in-Chief, who then make the final decision.

-The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the journal.
-In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor will have no involvement in the decision-making process.
+The Editors or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the journal.
+In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor / Board member will have no involvement in the decision-making process.